majk-p/functor-on-a-tree/slides.md

 # We are ready

-- `RendererV3` should first do BFS to learn the structure,
+- First do BFS to learn the structure,
-- then DFS to draw in correct order
+- Then DFS to draw in correct order

 ---
 <!-- _class: line-numbers -->